Single dad slays 'personal demons' by earning a degree through Arizona Online

 A man wearing a blue graduation gown sits on a concrete bench next to his son, who is wearing a blue graduation cap.

-Cameron Green, acting director of Campus Web Services at the University of Arizona, sitting next to his son, Escher, before graduating from Arizona Online in May.
+Cameron Green of Campus Web Services sits next to his son, Escher, before graduating from Arizona Online in May.
 Green was chosen to represent Arizona Online's 10,000th graduate.

 Standing among thousands of his fellow Wildcats at this year's commencement ceremony, 39-year-old Cameron Green wasn't just celebrating the end of his academic journey.
 He was reflecting on the years of work and occasional hardship that led him to Arizona Stadium that evening.